-- Actively meeting objectives under the City of Perth Act 2016 with regards to the City's capital city role - · Genuine collaboration with Commonwealth and State Governments on city-making initiatives - Meaningful engagement with neighbouring local governments, community groups, and other key stakeholders to optimise outcomes and promote a shared vision for Perth
+- · Actively meeting objectives under the City of Perth Act 2016 with regards to the City's capital city role - Genuine collaboration with Commonwealth and State Governments on city-making initiatives - Meaningful engagement with neighbouring local governments, community groups, and other key stakeholders to optimise outcomes and promote a shared vision for Perth

-Measures for Strategic Goal G2 Targets/Trends Current Status International Customer Service Standard score 5 Improving Baseline assessment in 2022 Performance Index Score for customer service 1 Better than industry average by 2025 Better than industry high by 2032 56 (industry ave. was 62, high was 79) Performance Index Score for the City of Perth, as the organisation that governs the local area 1 Better than industry average by 2025 Better than industry high by 2032 51 (industry ave. was 56, high was 74) Implementation of the Evolution to Excellence actions 5 25% per year and 100% completion by June 2024 On track
+Measure Targets/Trends Current Status International Customer Service Standard score 5 Improving Baseline assessment in 2022 Performance Index Score for customer service 1 Better than industry average by 2025 Better than industry high by 2032 56 (industry ave. was 62, high was 79) Performance Index Score for the City of Perth, as the organisation that governs the local area 1 Better than industry average by 2025 Better than industry high by 2032 51 (industry ave. was 56, high was 74) Implementation of the Evolution to Excellence actions 5 25% per year and 100% completion by June 2024 On track city When written without a capital 'c', this refers to the geographical area within the boundaries of the City of Perth local government this refers the City of Perth, the organisation that comprises of the Council and the administration